Ban-Zhan/ComplexHeatmap-reference/book/08-other-high-level-plots.md

 When drawing the heatmap list, the rows of all heatmaps and annotations are split into two major groups.
-Note in the first `Heatmap()` which corresponds to the mean methylation matrix, we set `row_title = NULL` to remove the row titles which is caused by row splitting.
+Note in the first `Heatmap()` which corresponds to the mean methylation matrix, we set `row_title = NULL` to remove the row titles which is from row splitting.

 Since later we will add titles for the annotations, we allocate white space on top of the whole plotting region by `padding` argument.
 Also we concatenate the self-defined legend list to the